2026-06-03 · 8 min read

 • You sell discrete API calls or MCP tools, and want the broadest possible audience of agents to be able to pay you for one call: start with x402.
 The audience is "any agent runtime with a wallet," which is now the default.
 See MCP server monetization with x402 for the tool-calling version.

-• You sell continuous access during long-running agent sessions, and your customer base is operators with established billing relationships: MPP fits the workload, and you already know Stripe.
+• You sell continuous or recurring access — subscriptions or streamed usage — and your customer base is operators with established billing relationships: MPP's lifecycle primitives fit, and you already know Stripe.

-• You sell into regulated downstream users who need chargebacks and Stripe-style dispute machinery: MPP. x402 is intentionally non-reversible.
+• You sell into regulated downstream users who need chargebacks and Stripe-style dispute machinery: MPP's card path. x402 (and MPP's stablecoin path) is intentionally non-reversible.

 • You don't know yet, and want to ship today: x402, because the integration is small (five-minute integration guide), the audience is broad, and adding MPP later is additive.